GabrielKiesshau/awesome-smbx/README.md

 * [Amazing Flyin' Hammer Bros.](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=24434) - Amazing Flyin' Hammer Bros. from Super Mario World.
 * [anothercurrency.lua](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=24798) - This library just counts stuff you collected across levels.
 * [anotherpowerup.lua](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=25474) - This essentially replaces the fire and ice flower with whatever you want.
 It comes preinstalled with fire and ice flower replacements.
+* [anotherwalljump.lua](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=24793) - This enables walljumps with the default settings for the 5 default characters.
 * [Ball 'n' Chain](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=25814) - Ball 'n' Chain from Super Mario World.
 * [Barry Family](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=24437) - Barry, Barrier, Barron and Barriest, as well as Parapara variants.
 These are solid walker NPCs which can be killed from below.
 Neat for jumping challenges or blocking progression.
 Also really good smiles.
 * [Bearvor](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=24438) - They jump when you jump.
 If you set them to "don't move", they are comparable to skipsqueaks, just with way stronger legys.